Scroll to see what's happening, and why it's solvable.

 Every red, orange, and yellow polygon is an alfalfa field—16,924 of them, across 7,380 Utah farms.
 It's the state's most valuable crop and the backbone of its dairy and cattle industry.
 The water these fields consume—what never returns to the watershed—is roughly 43–55% of what the lake needs back.
 You can't just ban it: the water is private property, and thousands of livelihoods ride on it.
 So the real question isn't whether to farm—it's how to move water back willingly.

-Because under Utah law, a share can't move to the lake without the company board's approval.
-Bear River Canal, the largest, froze transfers in 2014.
-Gates like these were built to keep farm water from being bought up by growing cities—the same wall now blocks the lake.
+You can buy the shares.
+You can't always move the water.
+Under Utah law, a share can't shift to the lake without the co-op board's vote—and that board is the farmers.
+The Bear River Canal Company, the basin's largest, froze all transfers in 2014.
+Gates like these were built a century ago to stop fast-growing cities from buying farms dry; the same wall now keeps water from the lake.
 Every board is doing right by its members.
 The lake just isn't a member.

 Utah water runs on one rule: first in time, first in right.
 The farms that dug in during the 1860s hold the oldest claims—so in a drought they're made whole before anyone newer gets a drop.
 Keeping water in the lake didn't count as a use at all until 2022.
 The lake wasn't last in line.
 It was never in line.
 What reaches it now is just the leftovers—return flows and wet-year spills, not an allocation.